-If equipped, the Front Pedestrian Braking (FPB) system may help avoid or reduce the harm caused by front-end crashes with nearby pedestrians when driving in a forward gear.
-FPB displays an amber indicator, \uparrow , when a nearby pedestrian is detected directly ahead.
+If equipped, the FPB system may help avoid or reduce the harm caused by front-end crashes with nearby pedestrians when driving in a forward gear.
+FPB displays a pedestrian ahead indicator when a nearby pedestrian is detected directly ahead.
 When approaching a detected pedestrian too quickly.
 FPB provides a red flashing alert on the windshield and rapidly beeps.
 FPB can provide a boost to braking or automatically brake the vehicle.
-This system includes Intelligent Brake Assist (IBA), and the Forward Automatic Braking (FAB) system may also respond to pedestrians.
-See Forward Automatic Braking (FAB) ⇒ 211.
+This system includes Intelligent Brake Assist (IBA), and the Front Automatic Braking (FAB) System may also respond to pedestrians.
+See Front Automatic Braking (FAB)